 - Seasoning salt: In a large bowl, stir together 2 cups fine sea salt, 1/2 cup sugar, 1/4 cup paprika, 2 tablespoons onion powder, 2 tablespoons garlic powder, 2 teaspoons ground turmeric, 2 teaspoons thyme and 2 teaspoons ground black pepper.

 Use flavored sugars to sprinkle over fruit, sweeten coffee or tea, decorate sugar cookies or coat the rims of glasses for cocktails such as chocolate martinis and lemon drops.
+Sugar recipes also make about three cups; use the same packaging instructions as for the flavored salts above.

 - Vanilla sugar: There are three ways to make vanilla sugar: You can grind the sugar with whole vanilla beans (fast but more expensive), infuse the flavor with whole vanilla beans (takes several weeks but preserves vanilla bean for another use), or mix the sugar with vanilla extract (fastest and least expensive).
 Here’s how to do it: To grind the sugar with vanilla bean, place 1 cup granulated sugar in a food processor with 1 vanilla bean pod cut in small (quarter inch) pieces; process until vanilla pod is ground very finely and evenly distributed throughout the sugar.
 Add 2 cups granulated sugar and process again until evenly mixed.
 To infuse flavor using whole beans, in a zipper style bag or glass jar, bury 3 vanilla beans in 3 cups granulated sugar and store for two to four weeks (or longer, may be stored indefinitely); remove the vanilla beans before packaging sugar for gifts.
 To flavor sugar using extract, in a zipper-style bag or glass jar, sprinkle 1/8 teaspoon (real, not imitation) vanilla extract over 3 cups granulated sugar and shake for five minutes; taste and repeat until you like the vanilla flavor.